0x100001/SigSearch/README.md

 # SigSearch
-A simple YARA UI based on C#.
+A simple YARA UI based on C# .Net

 Did this quickly for some administrator.
 Enables you to quickly perform yara scans including a simple rule editor.
 Please be aware of some limitations.
 Take a look on the code.